 The school (which I also attended as a student in Fall of 2013 and Spring of 2014) was run by the elderly Japanese butoh guide Rhizome Lee who was himself in the past guided by Motofuji Akiko (Tatsumi Hijikata’s wife) and Katsura Kan.
 He was outside of India that summer.

-Shortly before, I had come back from my first taste of guiding intensives after being invited to do so in Ukraine, Greece, and Serbia.
+Shortly before, I had come back from my first taste of guiding intensives in Europe after being invited to do so in Ukraine, Greece, and Serbia.

 The summer program at Subbody was the very start of what would become this butoh manual.
 Initially there was no intention to form a manual.
 I had simply been writing down notes for what to guide in class, but the number of notes grew to such an extent that I found myself categorizing everything so as not to overwhelm myself in chaos.